stuart-bradley/steam_lan_game_finder/README.md

 ### Migration Notes

-The second migration file ([`migrations/0002_seed_games_and_tags.py`](https://github.com/lutrasdebtra/steam_lan_game_finder/blob/master/game_finder/migrations/0002_seed_games_and_tags.py)) populates the database through a large number of API calls.
-A single call gets a list of all Steam Games from [steamspy.com](https://steamspy.com/about), after which the Steam Store API is called approximately sixteen thousand times (with one second between calls to avoid DDoS protection) to get initial pricing information.
+The second migration file ([`migrations/0002_seed_games_and_tags.py`](https://github.com/lutrasdebtra/steam_lan_game_finder/blob/master/game_finder/migrations/0002_seed_games_and_tags.py)) has two modes of operation.
+Controlled by commenting and uncommenting lines 104 and 105.
+The first mode (and the default) loads a fixture file called `fixtures/initial_data.yaml`, which is a copy of the database produced by the second method on 2017-11-30.

-This can take a few hours, so when testing it is **heavily** recommended that the `--keepdb` tag be used.
+The second method uses a large number of API calls.
+A single call gets a list of all Steam Games from [steamspy.com](https://steamspy.com/about), after which the SteamSpy and Steam Store APIs are called approximately thirty two thousand times (with one second between calls to avoid DDoS protection) to get initial tag and pricing information.
+This method also replaces `initial_data.yaml` with new data.

-Alternatively, the file could be modified to just set all prices to `Decimal('-1.0')`, which displays as `??`, and users can AJAX update the database over time.
-This will not impact the test suite in any way.
+This can take a few hours, so when testing it is **heavily** recommended that the `--keepdb` tag be used (if this mode is set).

 ### Yarn Build Scripts